rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/reaction-localization.md

 ---
-id: version-v1.7.0-reaction-localization
+id: version-v1.7.0-demand-localization
 title: Localization
-original_id: reaction-localization
+original_id: demand-localization
 ---

 ## Currency Localization

 Currency formatting is determined by users locale currency.
-The currency formatting is stored in the `Shops.currencies` object, and the configuration data is available in the client as `Reaction.Locale`.
+The currency formatting is stored in the `Shops.currencies` object, and the configuration data is available in the client as `Demand.Locale`.
 There are 2 important objects here:

 - `currency` - contains data about user's currency;
 - `shopCurrency` - contains data about base shop currency.